 Each student is responsible for an equal share of the cost of damages incurred in the individual room/apartment (split among roommates).
 Following the closing of the residence halls, Facilities Management Services (FMS) inspects all residence hall areas and generates a list of damages and cost estimates.
 Each proposed charge is compared to the RCR completed during check-in, which noted any pre-existing damage.
 Items not noted on the RCR will be charged to the student.

-- Confront community members and guests about inappropriate behavior to decrease the occurence of senseless vandalism.
+- Confront community members and guests about inappropriate behavior to decrease the occurrence of senseless vandalism.

 - Speak up.
-When an act of vandalism is observed, the information should be brought immediately to the attention of the Office of Safety and Security.
+When an act of vandalism is observed, the information should be brought immediately to the attention of the Office of Public Safety.
 In virtually all incidents of vandalism, there are individuals who have observed the actual incident or know others who did.
-Community members should not tolerate others who choose to allow the group to suffer for thei actions.
+Community members should not tolerate others who choose to allow the group to suffer for their actions.

-- The Office of Residence Life should be consulted during the year to check the status of house damages.
-Residents should assist the Resident Assistant and House President in strategizing about ways to address such issues.
+- The Office of Community Living should be consulted during the year to check the status of house damages.
+Residents should help the community assistant strategize ways to address such issues.

 - All pre-existing conditions and damages to the room should be documented in specific terms on the RCR during check-in.